August 21, 1938

 Kenny Rogers parlayed a distinctive, husky voice and laid-back sex appeal into durable, lengthy international superstardom.
 Between 1977 and 1987, he logged twenty #1 country hits, many of which also climbed the pop charts.

 A Career Before Country Music

-Kenneth Donald Rogers entered country music with a broad musical background.
+Kenneth Ray Rogers entered country music with a broad musical background.
 Growing up in public housing in Houston, he was exposed to R&B, pop, and jazz in addition to country.

 Rogers’s first professional group was a late-1950s vocal act called the Scholars, which had local hits in Houston.
 His doo-wop recording “That Crazy Feeling,” a 1958 solo hit on Carlton Records, earned him an appearance on American Bandstand.

 During the early 1960s, Rogers played bass, and occasionally sang, in a Houston jazz trio.
 Membership in the New Christy Minstrels folk group spurred the founding of the First Edition, in which Rogers and other former Minstrels mixed folk, rock, and country sounds.
 The new group went #5 pop in 1967 with Mickey Newbury’s psychedelic “Just Dropped In (to See What Condition My Condition Was In)” and gained several additional pop hits on Reprise Records.

 00:00 / 00:00